guillermooo/sublime-undocs/source/reference/build_systems.rst

 Variables
 *********

-Build systems expand the following variables:
+Build systems expand the following variables in ``.sublime-build`` files:

 ====================== =====================================================================================
 ``$file``              The full path to the current file, e. g., ``C:\Files\Chapter1.txt``.